jpacio89/papers/README.md

 # Papers
-This repo holds scientific papers that I have worked on.
+This repository holds scientific papers that I have worked on.

 O papel?
 Mas qual papel?